Culture Is a Decision CEOs Make Every Day

 1. 1

-Leadership behavior contradicts stated values What leaders do under pressure is the real culture.
-If the stated values don’t show up in the hardest decisions, they’re decoration.
+Leadership behavior contradicts stated values.
+What leaders do under pressure is the real culture.
+If the stated values do not show up in the hardest decisions, they are decoration.

 2. 2

-Middle managers are unequipped Culture lives or dies at the team level.
-If your middle managers don’t have the tools and language to lead well, the culture never reaches the front line.
+Middle managers are unequipped.
+Culture lives or dies at the team level.
+If your middle managers do not have the tools and language to lead well, the culture never reaches the front line.

 3. 3

-Systems reward the wrong things Compensation, promotion, and recognition systems that conflict with stated values will always win.
-People follow incentives, not posters.
+Systems reward the wrong things.
+Compensation, promotion, and recognition systems that conflict with stated values will always win.
+People follow incentives.
+A poster on the wall does not change that.

-Edgar Schein’s foundational research on organizational culture points to a critical insight: culture solves problems.
-It’s not an end in itself — it’s the accumulated wisdom of what has worked.
+Edgar Schein’s foundational research on organizational culture points to a useful insight: culture solves problems.
+It is the accumulated wisdom of what has worked.
 Change the problems the organization is trying to solve, and culture will follow.

 What Culture-First CEOs Actually Do

-The CEOs who build strong cultures don’t talk about culture more than others.
+The CEOs who build strong cultures do not talk about culture more than others.
 They make different decisions.
 They build different systems.
 They develop different leaders.

-Specifically, they treat leadership development as infrastructure — not a perk or a budget line item to cut when margins compress.
-Here’s what that looks like in practice:
+They treat leadership development as infrastructure, not a perk or a budget line item to cut when margins compress.
+Here is what that looks like in practice:

 $1.5T

-Estimated annual cost of voluntary employee turnover in the US — most of which is driven by poor management and weak culture, not compensation.
-Culture isn’t soft.
-The ROI on getting it right is measurable.
+Voluntary employee turnover in the US costs an estimated $1.5 trillion a year, most of it driven by poor management and weak culture rather than compensation.
+The ROI on getting culture right is measurable.

 Key Takeaway